JP-MRPhys/world_model/README.md

-#### Datasets: FastMRI https://fastmri.org/ : custom enviroment, rewards are MSE between
+##### Datasets FastMRI https://fastmri.org/ with a custom enviroment, to provide rewards are MSE between gold standard and reconstructed